mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 **NEW LAUNCHER!!!**

-The launcher allows you to follow your development flow and access the different DEV PORTAL sections.
+The launcher allows you to follow your development flow and access the different Developer Console sections.

 The sections you can access are the following: